2015: The Year of Email Marketing Impact Measurement

 Measuring the success of email marketing campaigns has traditionally been measuring clicks and opens.
 But that’s not the best practice according to Howard Sewell in his blog How to Measure Email Success in 2015: A Call to ROI.

 I agree with Howard’s notion that the first step is to implement your marketing automation solution and the integration with Salesforce so that responses can be easily passed on to the sales organization.
-The next step is to get a marketing performance management system such as Full Circle so that you can track the outcome of every response with sales.
+The next step is to get a marketing performance management system such as Full Circle Insights so that you can track the outcome of every response with sales.